 -

-Share the link of your country from OpenstreetMap with your mentor by e-mail.
+Share the link of your country from https://www.openstreetmap.org with your mentor by e-mail.

 -

-Find out where is capital city of your country and share the link with the supervisor.
+Find out where the capital city of your country is and share the link with the supervisor.

 -